Fingernail Care For Ukulele Players

 The longer you grow your nail, the more likely you will rip it off.
 Keep your nails long enough to do their job, but don’t just let them go crazy.
 I usually aim for keeping my nails long enough that they poke over the tip of my finger by about 1mm.

-I generally try to remove the side of the nail that isn’t needed.
+I generally try to “fade” the side of the nail that isn’t needed.

-In the case of the thumbnail, I only pick with the outside edge so the inner curves down to nothing.
-Less nail and edges means less opportunities to catch it on something and rip it off.
+In the case of the thumbnail, I only pick with the left inside edge so the opposite side curves gently down to nothing.
+Less nail means less opportunities to catch it on something and rip it off.

 For the fingernails, I find that filing a curve that rises left to right (when looking at the back of my hand) helps create a smoother release.
 This means there’s not really a side edge to the fingernail that the string has to pass over.
 It moves directly onto the tip and avoids any hang ups.